 Master of Arts in Design Criticism

 The Master of Arts in Design

 Criticism (MAD-Crit) is a two-year

 program that develops textual

 and visual argumentation in

 architecture, urbanism, landscape,

 and allied design practices.

 Revolving around writing seminars

-and publication workshops,
+and publication workshops, the

-the ambition of the program is
+program is unabashedly operative

-unabashedly operative: it is driven
+in its ambitions: it is driven by

-by the practice of writing and
+the practice of writing and the

-the demand to inject argument
+demand to inject argument

 immediately into diverse media of

 communication.

-The program is intended for architects or those already practicing as critics, journalists, or curators interested in refocusing on research, writing, and publication.
-MArch students may elect to join the joint MArch/MAD-Crit program, which awards both degrees after a fourth year of study.
+The program is intended for architects or those already practicing as critics, journalists, or curators interested in focusing on research, writing, and publication.
+MArch students may elect to enter the joint MArch/MAD-Crit program, which awards both degrees after a fourth year of study.

 An exhibition of work by the architect Doug Garofalo prepared by a theory seminar, Spring 2019.

 MAD-Crit Curriculum

+Pro-Seminars

+16 credits

 The first year of the MAD-Crit curriculum introduces students to the discipline of architecture and its theory and history through required courses and electives taken with MArch students.

-Pro-seminars specific to the MAD-Crit program immerse students in a variety of modes of design criticism and the dissemination of architectural ideas.

-In the second year, MAD-Crit students take a research seminar with MArch students in the fall and continue with other electives in the fall and spring.
-They also undertake a year-long independent research and writing project, addressing a topic of their choice across multiple writing genres and for various audiences.
+Pro-seminars specific to the MAD-Crit program immerse students in a variety of modes of criticism and the dissemination of architectural ideas.
+Theory 24 credits In the second year, MAD-Crit students take a research seminar with MArch students in the fall and continue with additional electives in the fall and spring.
+They also undertake a yearlong independent research and writing project that addresses a topic of their choice across multiple writing genres and for various audiences.
+Electives 16 credits